 Where do I begin?

-Let's start with our fingers.
-To the right, you'll see that we have each finger numbered.
-This is so you can identify which fingers need to go where on our diagrams.
+Let's get started!
+We start with our fingers.
+On the diagram below, you'll see that we have each finger numbered.
+Use the diagram to easily identify which fingers need to go where on your ukulele strings.
 We won't be using the thumb, so just remember the digits from 1 to 4.

 Where do I put my fingers?

-The chart goes in sequential order starting with G and moving from C (third string), E (second string), and last but not least, the thinnest string: A (first string).
+Be aware that the chart goes in sequential order starting with G and moving from the C (third string), to the E (second string), and last but not least to the thinnest string: the A (first string).

 What do all these symbols mean?